Doctor of Education in Distance Education (EDDE) 805

 - Participate in various course activities: produce written treatments of course topics, as assigned or as personally designed, and submit these in a manner timely for consideration by the seminar group and for assessment by the course instructor(s); lead synchronous seminar sessions and asynchronous discussions; support and respond to other members of the cohort, as required and appropriate;

-- Produce a draft of their dissertation proposal of a length, quality and intellectual rigor that is sufficient to satisfy their supervisory committee and the requirements of confirmation of doctoral candidacy.
+- Produce a brief draft of their dissertation proposal of a quality and intellectual rigor that is sufficient to submit to their supervisor as the basis for revision in working towards meeting the requirements of confirmation of doctoral candidacy.

 Unit A. Principles and practicalities of preparing for your research

 Unit B. Components of a proposal & a dissertation

 - Organizing your ideas

 - Comparative models of literature review

 Unit C. Purposes and models of proposals and dissertations

 - Planning your proposal: what kinds of research study?